Alsace: Language

 Although German dialects were spoken in Alsace for most of its history, the dominant language in Alsace today is French.

 The traditional language of the région is Alsatian, an Alemannic dialect of Upper German spoken on both sides of the Rhine and closely related to Swiss German.
 Some Frankish dialects of West Central German are also spoken in "Alsace Bossue" and in the extreme north of Alsace.
 As is customary for regional languages in France, neither Alsatian nor the Frankish dialects have any form of official status, although both are now recognized as languages of France and can be chosen as subjects in lycées.

 Although Alsace has been part of France multiple times in the past, the region had no direct connection with the French state for several centuries.
 From the end of the Roman Empire (5th century) to the French annexation (17th century), Alsace was politically part of the German world.

 During the Lutheran Reform, the towns of Alsace were the first to adopt the German language as their official language instead of Latin.
 It was in Strasbourg that German was first used for the liturgy.
 It was also in Strasbourg that the first German Bible was published in 1466.

 From the annexation of Alsace by France in the 17th century and the language policy of the French Revolution up to 1870, knowledge of French in Alsace increased considerably.
 With the education reforms of the 19th century, the middle classes began to speak and write French well.
 The French language never really managed, however, to win over the masses, the vast majority of whom continued to speak their German dialects and write in German (which we would now call "standard German").

 Between 1870 and 1918, Alsace was annexed by the German Empire in the form of an imperial province or Reichsland, and the mandatory official language, especially in schools, became High German.
-French lost ground to such an extent that it has been estimated that only 2% of the population spoke French fluently and only 8% had some knowledge of it (Maugue, 1970).
+French lost ground to such an extent that it has been estimated that only 2% of the population spoke French fluently, and only 8% had some knowledge of it (Maugue, 1970).

-After 1918, French was the only language used in schools, and particularly primary schools.
+After 1918, French was the only language used in schools, particularly primary schools.
 After much argument and discussion and after many temporary measures, a memorandum was issued by Vice-Chancellor Pfister in 1927 and governed education in primary schools until 1939.